qiime2/paper2/sphinx_docs/index.rst

 ================

 QIIME 2 development was primarily funded by NSF Awards 1565100 to JGC and 1565057 to RK.
+A.B was funded by ACTRI grant # UL1TR001442.
 We wish to thank all of the contributors to and users of QIIME 2 for their essential role in the development of QIIME 2 and its documentation.

 Literature cited